enso-org/enso/gui/docs/style-guide.md

 ### Vertical spacing
 We use the following amount of vertical spacing:
-- 2 blank lines after imports
+- 3 blank lines after imports.
-- 2 blank lines before each section.
+- 3 blank lines before each section.
-- 1 blank line before and after sub-section.
+- 2 blank line before and after sub-section.
 - 1 blank line before functions / structures / impls.
 - 1 blank line at the end of the file.

+Please note that vertical spacing overlapps.
+For example, if there is a section after imports, the total number of blank lines is 3, not 6.

 ### Multiline Expressions